aws-samples/natural-language-queries-for-datalakes/README.md

 as it will be exposed to the Internet), edit `src/logic/config.py` and set `ENABLE_AUTH` to `True`.

-2. If not already done, install the python AWS CDK dependency.
+2. Install the python AWS CDK dependency.
 From the root of the repo directory:

 ```bash
 python3 -m venv .venv
 source .venv/bin/activate
 pip3 install -r requirements.txt
 ```

+**Note:** This `requirements.txt` file is at the root of the repo directory.
+It is different from the `requirements.txt` file that is in the `src` directory.
+Therefore, you need to enter the above commands even if you already installed the dependencies in the `src` directory previously.

 3. Deploy the CDK template: